PACO 501 Foundational Doctrines for Pastoral Counselors

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided topic for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge through at least one cited insight from each required source/reading to date.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be between 200–250 words and include at least one cited insight from each required source/reading to date.
-(CLO: A, C, D, E, F)
+(CLO: A, B, C).

-The Research Paper Assignment will be completed in 3 steps.
+The Podcast Design Assignment will be completed in 3 steps.

-After the student’s topic has been approved by the instructor, he/she must complete a research paper proposal that is 1 full page (but must not exceed 2 pages).
+After the student’s topic has been approved by the instructor, he/she must complete a research paper proposal that is 250-500 words.
 The proposal must contain the following components: a title page, a working thesis statement, need for study, biblical/exegetical studies supporting the selected topic, and a working reference list of at least 5 scholarly references.
-Specific instructions are provided in the assignment instructions’ folder of the course.
+Specific instructions are provided in the assignment instructions’ folder of the course (CLO: A, B, C).